szczyglis-dev/py-gpt/README.md

 https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models

-From version **2.0.150**, PyGPT offers compatibility of these functions with commands used in the application.
+PyGPT offers compatibility of these functions with commands used in the application.
 All you need to do is define the appropriate functions using the syntax required by OpenAI, and PyGPT will do the rest, translating such syntax on the fly into its own internal format.

 You can define functions for modes: `Chat` and `Assistants`.
 Note that - in Chat mode, they should be defined in `Presets`, and for Assistants, in the `Assistant` settings.